-- Provides a solid foundation for planning and scheduling
+- It provides a solid foundation for planning and scheduling.

-- Breaks down projects into manageable work packages
+- It breaks down projects into manageable work packages.

-- Makes sure no important deliverables get forgotten
+- It makes sure no critical deliverables get forgotten.

-- Helps a project manager with resource allocation
+- It helps a project manager with resource allocation.

-- Provides a proven and repeatable approach to planning projects
+- It provides a proven and repeatable approach to planning projects.

 There are three inputs to the WBS process:

-- Organisational Process Assets: The organisations policies, procedures, guidelines, templates, plans, lessons learned, etc.
+- Organisational Process Assets: The organisation's policies, procedures, guidelines, templates, plans and lessons learned.